-The current theory is that the body has lost “oral tolerance” and the immune system is experiencing an exaggerated response to normally benign foods.
+The current theory is that the body has lost “oral tolerance” and the immune system is experiencing an exaggerated response to usually benign foods.
 Why this happens, we aren’t sure.
 Regardless the body produces inflammatory cell mediators such as histamines, prostaglandins, leukotrienes, cytokines, and others.

 These mediators damage tissue causing a lack of intestinal permeability (Leaky Gut) and sometimes leading to “global symptoms” aka symptoms not directly associated with the gut like a headache, fatigue, or the symptoms associated with autoimmune conditions.
-It’s a stressor on the body and every person responds differently.
-If you can identify these triggers (food sensitivities) and remove them then you can give the immune system time to calm down and the body time to heal the gut.
-Similar to if you have a muscular injury, stop using it or aggravating it, so it’s more likely to recover right?
+It’s a stressor on the body, and every person responds differently.
+If you can identify these triggers (food sensitivities) and remove them, then you can give the immune system time to calm down and the body time to heal the gut.
+Similar to if you have a muscular injury, stop using it, or aggravating it, so it’s more likely to recover right?
 Same deal.
 Once it heals, you can often go back to eating many of the foods that were once a trigger (but not all of them.)

 Food Sensitivities & Hashimotos